 Action # Title Description Total Funds Contributing 2.1 Increase intervention supports in the classroom.
 By providing an instructional aide in each classroom, we will increase the instructional contact time of each student.
 The instructional aides will provide intervention to our identified at-risk students.
-(Title I and IV) \$255,813.00 Yes 2.2 Professional Development- Content Areas Provide training/coaching to our instructional staff, so that we can continue to strengthen instruction through best practices and address our weak areas based on State and local assessment.
-Professional Development will be done by consultants identified for their coaching skills, subject area \$50,790.00 Yes

-Action # Title Description Total Funds Contributing expertise, and knowledge of evidence-based practices for student success, particularly English Learners and Socioeconomically Disadvantaged students.
-(Title II) 2.3 New Teacher Support/ Mentor Provide a mentor for new teachers as support for their induction program and beyond.
-Mentors will support new teachers in the areas of curriculum and classroom management. \$8,593.00 Yes 2.4 Maintain student and instructional technology devices and services Purchase technology devices to maintain a 1 to 1 ratio or devices to students.
+(Title I and IV) The district will provide AIR Reading program (LREBG Funds and SRSA funds). \$201,860.00 Yes 2.2 Professional Development- Content Areas Provide training/coaching to our instructional staff, so that we can continue to strengthen instruction through best practices and address our weak areas based on State and local assessment.
+Professional Development will be done by consultants identified for their coaching skills, subject area expertise, and knowledge of evidence-based practices for student success, particularly English Learners and Socioeconomically Disadvantaged students.
+(Title II) \$35,790.00 Yes 2.3 New Teacher Support/ Mentor Provide a mentor for new teachers as support for their induction program and beyond.
+Mentors will support new teachers in the areas of curriculum and classroom management. \$7,639.00 Yes 2.4 Maintain student and instructional technology devices and services Purchase technology devices to maintain a 1 to 1 ratio or devices to students.
 Provide program licenses to supplement classroom instruction and intervention.
 Contract with technology/network service company to ensure technology is up-to-date and in working order.
-(Title IV) \$86,150.00 Yes 2.5 Coaching/ Systems of improvement support Develop systems and supports to gather and maintain assessment data, to provide training/coaching to instructional staff, and to provide intervention to at-risk students especially English Learners, low-income and foster youth who would be less likely to have instructional support at home.
-Add a part-time Teacher on Special Assignment to support this work. \$93,350.00 Yes 2.6 Release time for co- planning with instructional coach and trainings.
-Teachers will have substitute teachers provided for necessary training/coaching activities to support their ongoing professional development. \$6,215.00 Yes
+(Title IV) \$67,500.00 Yes

+Action # Title Description Total Funds Contributing 2.5 Coaching/ Systems of improvement support Develop systems and supports to gather and maintain assessment data, to provide training/coaching to instructional staff, and to provide intervention to at-risk students especially English Learners, low-income and foster youth who would be less likely to have instructional support at home.
+The district will add a full-time teacher on special assignment to provide direct student interventions, provide Tier One/Two instructional coaching for teachers, and maintain the literacy program.
+(LREBG Funds) \$94,348.00 Yes 2.6 Release time for co- planning with instructional coach and trainings.
+Teachers will have substitute teachers provided for necessary training/coaching activities to support their ongoing professional development. \$15,000.00 Yes